The End of Appointment TV?

 Adrienne Maxwell has been writing about the home theater industry for longer than she’s

 willing to admit.
-She is currently the AV editor at Wirecutter.
-Adrienne lives in Colorado,
+She is currently the AV editor at Wirecutter (but her opinions here do not

-where she spends far too much time looking at the Rockies and not nearly enough time
+Colorado, where she spends far too much time looking at the Rockies and not nearly enough